 A Tailor-Made Wakhan Corridor Jeep Tour

-Afghanistan’s isolated, mountainous Wakhan Corridor is one of the most enigmatic places in the world.
-Tucked between Pakistan, China and Tajikistan, it’s a majestic landscape populated by Kyrgyz and Wakhi pastoralists.
+Afghanistan’s mountainous, isolated Wakhan Corridor is one of the most enigmatic places in the world.
+A slither of wilderness tucked between Pakistan, China and Tajikistan, this is a majestic landscape populated by Kyrgyz and Wakhi nomads and farmers.

 Navigate the Wakhan Corridor

-This Wakhan Corridor Jeep Tour will start in Dushanbe.
-From there, you will drive south along the Tajik – Afghan border for three full days.
+This Wakhan Corridor Jeep Tour will start in Dushanbe, Tajikistan, and continue south to the border crossing with Afghanistan.

-You’ll cross into Afghanistan at Ishkashim and spend the next six days exploring the area by 4WD and on foot and yak.
-You’ll try to reach the source of the Amu Darya river in the glacier tongues by Chaqmatin Lake, keeping an eye out for Marco Polo and snow leopards along the way.
+At Ishkashim, a town that straddles the Tajik – Afghan border, you’ll cross into Afghanistan and spend the next six days exploring the area by 4WD, foot and yak.
+Whilst here, you’ll go in search of the the source of the mighty Amu Darya river, keeping an eye out for Marco Polo sheep and snow leopards along the way.

-On the route you’ll drive between the Pamir and Karakorum Mountain ranges.
-Via epic, untrammelled wilderness and rushing rivers, you’ll meet fabulously friendly people, stay in delightful homestays, and learn about Tajik, Kyrgyz, Afghan and Persian culture.
+As you travel, you’ll be surrounded by the towering peaks of the Pamir and Karakorum Mountain ranges, some of the biggest, but least explored, ranges on earth.
+Via epic, untrammeled wilderness and rushing rivers, you’ll meet fabulously friendly people, stay in delightful homestays, and learn about Tajik, Kyrgyz, Afghan and Persian culture.

-Throw in some yurts, thermal springs and ancient petroglyphs, and you’ve got a trip that’s really worth telling the grandkids about.
+Throw in some yurts, thermal springs and ancient petroglyphs, and you’ve got a trip that’s you’ll be dining out on for years to come.

 |DEPARTURE/RETURN LOCATION||Dushanbe International Airport|